(Scroll down for the Prologue from Worthy of This Great City)

 As this is not a new investigation it’s also not a whodunit, so obviously don’t expect any bombshell revelations – or lascivious details for that matter, all you literary voyeurs out there.
 Any information I have I acquired while responsibly pursuing my profession.

 Now, when I describe this work as a “reinterpretation,” I mean that it’s the only correct interpretation, the truth, and I use the word “truth” in neither an objective nor relative sense, but simply to signify what we all understand when we say something isn’t a lie.
-Such an understanding, presented with simplicity and elegance if I may be so presumptuous, is able to stand on its own without benefit of theory.
+Such an understanding, presented with simplicity and elegance, if I may be so presumptuous, is able to stand on its own without benefit of theory.
 What sickens me, if I haven’t yet made this clear, is today’s evolving entitlement to democratically determined truth.
+You know, the reaffirming, fun kind.

 As to the specific events under discussion, unlike some other commentators I have an informed opinion: you’ll see that I had a decent amount of access.
 But even so I remain utterly ignorant about so much that undoubtedly matters.
-To take the most glaring example, I had no entrée into the heart of the Askew marriage: the smell of shit in the bathroom, the despair of boredom – or the ongoing ecstasy, for that matter.
-All that urgent information is still folded up in their conjugal memory, packed away in some bottom dresser drawer.
-Maybe they got home and screamed profanity while holding satanic rituals; I wouldn’t know.
-As to some others described here, of course I speculate: probably I’ve created illegitimate characters who don’t exist in reality, except they exist now, don’t they?
+To take the most glaring example, I had no entrée into the heart of the Askew marriage: the smell of shit in the bathroom, the despair of boredom, or the ongoing ecstasy, for that matter.
+All those urgent conjugal memories remain folded up in some bottom dresser drawer.
+As to some others described here, of course I speculate; probably I’ve created illegitimate characters who don’t exist in reality, except they exist now, don’t they?
 You see, even today I have more questions than most people, because most people have bought into one of the current municipal myths, but at least I have the central facts straight, and I’ll give you this much: I do adamantly contend that there was an “it,” meaning a single series of causes and effects, with no convenient coincidences.

 Ruth thought she’d found the answer.
 Still does, for all she’s gone coy now, concealing the grandiosity.
 She’s essentially uneducated, of course, but she managed to bestow a thoroughly enjoyable fillip to the towering zeitgeist, to those dedicated professional thinkers and their clever reasoning against life.
 Visualizing herself on some cloud-wrapped mountaintop, some unique edge high above all us pedestrian sheep.